 The commercial sector includes buildings such as offices, malls, warehouses, schools, restaurants, and hospitals, while the residential sector consists of homes and apartments.
 Both commercial and residential buildings spend the majority of the energy consumed on space heating, space cooling, and water heating.
 This is a perfect application for SHC technologies, as the SHC systems can provide about 80% of the energy used for space heating and water heating needs.
 Furthermore, solar air conditioning can be used as a clean, emissions-free solution to meet cooling needs instead of using electricity.
 Solar PV is a favored form of electricity for many leading businesses and corporations, who are powering their warehouses, headquarters, and distribution centers with large rooftop systems.

-Solar produces less life-cycle GHG emissions than conventional fossil fuel energy sources.4 While there may be some GHG emissions produced during the manufacturing and recycling of the solar system, the generation of energy from the solar system results in zero GHG emissions and zero environmental impact.
+Solar produces less life-cycle GHG emissions than conventional fossil fuel energy sources.4 While there may be some GHG emissions produced during the manufacturing and recycling of the solar system, the generation of energy results in zero GHG emissions and zero environmental impact.

 Other Helpful Resources

 - Intergovernmental Panel on Climate Change - International scientific body that compiles data for the assessment of climage change, including environmental, social, and economic impacts.